Indigenous horticulture: North Africa

 In North Africa, one such example is the farming practices of the Eggon, a Nigerian hill farming community.
 The Eggon live in the Mada hills, between Lafia and Akwanga.
 The hills lay between two rivers, the Mada and Arikya.
 The altitude helps crops retain moisture on the hills, due to early morning mists and fogs; this also makes for earlier and longer crop cultivation.
 They practice bush fallow agriculture as well as mixed farming land management styles.
-They focus on growing yams, cassava, maize, beans, and African rice; much of what is produced is exported as a cash crop and is their primary source of cash income.
+They focus on growing yams, cassava, maize, beans, and African rice; much of what is produced is exported as a cash crop and is their secondary source of cash income.
 The Eggon use a terraced agricultural system to maximize space on the hills.
 The goats they raise are kept mostly for fertilizers used in farming.
 They are only killed on special occasions, such as weddings.
 The Eggon use the diversity in their environment to maximize their crop production.